When I say People Pleaser, I’m referring to the anxious attachment style (or anxious-ambivalent) in Attachment Theory.

 Tony B levi ns

 Tony and his wife founded their practice to help men regain their sexual integrity from the throes of active addiction, and help their partners heal from betrayal trauma.
-He has a special interest in the relational aspect of recovery—an often overlooked component to healing from compulsive behavioral disorders.
+He has a special interest in the relational aspect of recovery—an often overlooked component for healing from compulsive sexual behaviors.